Healthy Homes Assessment Birchville

 Beginning 1 July 2024

-• All rentals houses must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All rentals houses must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes